Jay1604/nix-easyroam/README.md

 # nix-easyroam

 This module allows you to declaratively set up easyroam using either `wpa_supplicant` or `NetworkManager`.
-It does so by using a systemd service that extracts the `pkcs` file on startup, similar to how `sops-nix` sets up its secrets.
+It does so by using a systemd service that extracts the `pkcs` file on startup.
 If you dont care about the declarative part, maybe have a look at the [official app](https://search.nixos.org/packages?channel=unstable&show=easyroam-connect-desktop).
 It only supports `NetworkManager` though.

 The extracted Common Name/Root Certificate/Client Certificate/Private Key end up in `/run/easyroam/`, so you
 can use them externally.